Students with Disabilities in Higher Education: Enrollment Data, Outcomes, and Inclusion

 Scholarships and Grants

-NCES survey data from the 2015-2016 school year shows that college undergraduates with a disability report receiving similar levels of federal grant funding as other students.
+Survey data from NCES’s 2020 National Postsecondary Student Aid Study shows that college undergraduates with disabilities report receiving similar levels of federal grant funding as other students.
 However, they receive less financial aid from their schools on average and less grant funding overall.

 Type of Student | Federal Pell Grant Amount | Institutional Grant Amount | Total Grant Amount |